bediger4000/linked_lists/README.md

 The C benchmark timings ran on the Dell Latitude E6420 laptop.
 The C timings are very similar to the Golang version, so I'm going to rule out garbage collection.
+Additionally, in this case it looks like there's very little performance benefit to manually managing the linked list allocation/deallocation.

 ---